Sharp-Pulsar/AvroSchemaGenerator/README.md

     }
 ```

 By default, `AvroSchemaGenerator` generates schema with optional fields.
-The code below is an example of to mark fields as required
+The code below is an example of how to mark fields as required

 ```csharp
 using System.ComponentModel;